A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 6/README.md

 ### X15 Quarters (xp 40, trivial if encountered here)
   - Khalib L17 TO DO
-    - Khalib is likely to join other (non-extreme) combats in the Pinnacle than to be found here
+    - Khalib is likely to join other (non-extreme) combats in the Pinnacle rather than be found here
+    - Khalib is essentialy the practice run for Karzoug

 ### X16 Reliquary (xp 30, trivial)
   - [Shemhazian Demon](https://2e.aonprd.com/Monsters.aspx?ID=102)